apache/cordova-docs/www/docs/en/3.3.0/cordova/events/events.online.md

 ## Windows Phone 8 Quirks

-The Emulator reports the connection type as `Cellular`, which does not change, so events does _not_ fire.
+The Emulator reports the [connection.type](../connection/connection.type.html) as `Cellular`, which does not change, so events does _not_ fire.